ipfs-shipyard/ipfs-primer/avenues-for-access/lessons/sneakernets.md

 ## Next Steps

-Return to the [Tutorial on Avenues for Access](/avenues-for-access/) to learn about the many other ways you can use IPFS to access the same content using the same content-addressed link.
+Return to the [Tutorial on The Myriad Ways to Access and Distribute IPFS Content](/avenues-for-access/README.md) to learn about the many other ways you can use IPFS to access the same content using the same content-addressed link.